Vaa Magale Vaa: Plot

 Uma, a lawyer, is the daughter of the retired judge Viswanathan.
 He treasures her a lot and treats his maids as his friends.
 Uma reveals that she fell in love at first sight with Pandiyan during college.
-Pandiyan is now a police officer but he fears his very strict father Sankar Raman.
-Both families accept for their wedding.
+Pandiyan, who reciprocates the feeling, is now a police officer but he fears his very strict father Sankar Raman.
+Both families agree to their wedding.

 Uma sees a man behind the bar when she visits her lover at the police station one day.
 Although she believes he is innocent, Pandiyan won't release him because he is the prime suspect in a murder.
-Raman, a hapless TV mechanic, is charged.
+Raman, a hapless TV mechanic, is the accused.
 Uma becomes his lawyer and makes him released on bail.
 Uma begins her investigation, soon she starts to suspect her father Viswanathan's conduct first and later his morality.
 What transpires next forms the rest of the story.